 Although Kanopy is different from Netflix, Hulu, and Amazon they do share one similarity – they only license content, they do not sell content.
 When we purchase a license from Kanopy or any other streaming video provider, we are essentially leasing the content, but do not own the content.
 Licenses permit access for a defined period of time; in the case of Kanopy, it is a 1-year license.
 Our licenses with Kanopy permit individual viewing from on or off-campus and course-related screenings.
-Please note: not all films are licensed for public performance so please consult with Access & Information Services Librarian, Liz Wade, if you are planning a group or campus screening.
+Please note: not all films are licensed for public performance so please consult with Discovery, Systems, and Digital Strategies Librarian, Liz Wade, if you are planning a group or campus screening.

 What do I do if I want to assign a film for next semester?

 Submit your request.
 The earlier the better so that we can budget for it.
 We will try to accommodate your requests as best as we can.

 The library will only lease films for course or approved co-curricular use.
 We will not lease films for recreational or general viewing.
 Where possible, we ask you to consider using films from our other streaming media collections, free streaming media options, or the library's DVD collection.
 This helps to ensure that funding is available for online courses, for films only available via Kanopy, and for individuals in need of closed captioning.
 Please note that licenses cost between $120 - $280 per film per year.

 How do I request a license for a new Kanopy film?